LelsersLasers/WhatGoesUp/DETAILS.md

 	- When player goes into other screen, it changes to the other screen
 - Map 8:
 	- Cannot stop jumping (just trying to be really annoying)
+- Map 9: Volcano
+	- Lava timed to flow from a certain place
+		- if lava is flowing down, you have to time it so u dont hit lava.
+- Map 10: Underwater
+	- Sharks going back and forth that you have to dodge
+	- jump on moving fish
+	- all in loop
+- Map 3: Horizontal
+	- Player has all basic movement, but map is horizontal
+	- Special thing like the map is trying to pull the player towards the starting point (idk)